airvette/CRC_arduino/README.md

 - `sizeof(data)/2` = the number of elements in the array.
 The function `sizeof()` returns the number of bytes in the referenced variable.
 Dividing this result yields the number of 16-bit integers
 - `crc_length` = the desired length of the crc suffix.
 The code will correct for it, but the values need to be between 3 and 15

+If you would like to use this code, the only required files are **crcN.cpp** and **crcN.h**.
+Everything else was used to support the development and testing of these two files.

 This is my first attempt at creating code for the Arduino community, so any feedback is welcome!